brandonlieng/DADAbase/README.md

 * Partition out sequence variants from the matrix that are novel (to DADAbase, at least) for downstream taxonomy assignment
 * Allow for the user to commit new annotated sequences to DADAbase

-Ensure you are in an active R session and call `library(DADAbase)` to load in DADAbase.
+Ensure you are in an active R session and call `library(DADAbase)` to load DADAbase.

 <hr>